uwescience/reproducible/README.md

 - We're using blogdown with the [vex-hugo theme](https://github.com/themefisher/vex-hugo), and editing in RStudio.
 To see what the site looks like in RStudio: `blogdown::serve_site()`
 - We do not edit the HTML files directly, we edit text in the source file data/homepage.yml on the source repo
-- Source code for the page is at https://github.com/benmarwick/uwescience-reproducible-webpage-source
+- Source code for the page is at https://github.com/benmarwick/uwescience-reproducible-webpage-source.
+I need to edit the contents, push to the source repo, then move into the public/ directory, commit and push in that directory to show the rendered page at http://uwescience.github.io/reproducible/
 - We add images to static/images
 - We edit menu anchors in the html files in themes/vex-hugo/layouts/partials
 - The .git repo for these materials is in /public, and this is what goes to this GitHub repo to serve the page, cf. [the blogdown book](https://bookdown.org/yihui/blogdown/github-pages.html)